Khakassia: History

 By the time of the 1917 Russian Revolution, Russians made up approximately half of the population.
 Under Soviet rule, autonomy was granted on 20 October 1930, when the Khakas Autonomous Oblast was established.
 The borders of the autonomous oblast are the same as the borders of the modern Khakas Republic.

 During the 1920s and 1930s, the Soviet authorities resettled an estimated quarter of a million Russians in the region.
 These were followed by 10,000 Volga Germans deported during World War II.
 By the time of the 1959 Census, ethnic Khakas people represented little more than 10% of the population of the Khakas oblast.

 Until 1991, the Khakas Autonomous Oblast was administratively subordinated to Krasnoyarsk Krai.
-In July 1991, it was elevated in status to that of a Soviet socialist republic within the Russian Federation, and in February 1992 it became the Republic of Khakassia.
+In July 1991, it was elevated in status to that of Autonomous Soviet socialist republic within the RSFSR, and in February 1992 it became the Republic of Khakassia.

 Administrative divisions

+Politics

+The highest legal act of the region is the Constitution of the Republic of Khakassia.
+It was adopted on 25 May 1995 by the Supreme Council of the Republic.

+The highest official of the republic, heading the executive power in the region, is the head of the Republic of Khakassia - the chairman of the government of the Republic of Khakassia.
+The term of office is 5 years.
+Since 15 November 2018, this post has been occupied by Valentin Konovalov (Communist Party of the Russian Federation).

+Legislative power in Khakassia is exercised by the unicameral Supreme Council of the Republic of Khakassia, consisting of 50 deputies elected by a mixed electoral system: 25 by party lists and 25 by single-member districts.
+The United Russia faction makes up an absolute majority in the region's parliament (35 seats, 70%).
+The Chairman of the Supreme Council of the current VII convocation, elected in 2018, is Vladimir Shtygashev.

+In the Federation Council, the region is represented by a member of the CPRF, Senator Valery Usatyuk, from the executive branch (since November 2018) and a member of United Russia, Senator Alexander Zhukov, from the legislative branch (since March 2019).

+The deputy of the State Duma of the VIII convocation from Khakassia is Sergey Sokol (United Russia).